ameshkin/am-simple-log/README.md

 ## HOW TO USE

-Run `npm install` to install the package and then open a file you want to use t
+Run `npm install` to install the package and use the example below for usage.

 ```javascript